benwatson528/benwatson528.github.io/about.md

 permalink: /about/
 ---

-My name is Ben Watson, and I am an independent senior big data consultant, providing big data solutions to companies around the South East of England.
-I spend most of my time engineering with Java, Hadoop and the other major tools associated with it.
+Hi my name is Ben Watson.
+I'm an experienced modern data platform lead with extensive big data experience.
+I'm based in Newcastle-upon-Tyne and I provide data solutions to companies throughout the UK.
+I spend most of my time these days building Nando's modern data platform using GCP BigQuery and associated tools such as Dataform and Looker.

 In my spare time I enjoy gradually getting worse at basketball and the guitar.